Dark photon pair production via off-shell dark Higgs at FASER: Expected Number of Dark Photon Decay at FASER

 where the integrated luminosity is written as $\mathcal{L}$, the momentum and angle of each $B$ meson are denoted as $p_B$ and $\theta_B$, respectively.
 The differential cross section of $B$ meson is taken from the data file in FORESEE package \cite{Kling:2021fwx}.
 The differential decay branching ratio is given by

 where $\Gamma_b$ is the full width of $b$ quark.
 The probability that $A'$ decays inside the detector with momentum $\bm{p}$ is written by $\mathcal{P}_{A'}^{\rm det}(\bm{p})$ which is given by

 where $\beta\gamma$ is the Lorentz factor corresponding to the momentum $|\bm{p}|$, and $\theta$ is the angle of the momentum to the beam direction.
 The last term $\Theta(x)$ is the step function.
-The distance to the front (rear) of the detector from the IP is denoted as $L_{\mathrm{min(max)}}$, and the radius of the detector is $R$.
-Dimension of the detector and integrated luminosity for our study is summarized in table~\ref{tab:faser-dimension}.
+The distance to the front (rear) end of the detector from the IP is denoted as $L_{\mathrm{min(max)}}$, and the radius of the detector is $R$.
+These parameters are given in table~\ref{tab:faser-dimension}.